 How did Crocs become Cool?
+In 2020, footwear's ugly duckling blossoms.

 In 2010, a TIME magazine article listed Crocs as one of The 50 Worst inventions — a list of ‘bright ideas that just didn’t work out’.